 The viewable range is set by adjusting the delay and range, with the delay controlling the start position of the left side of the display, and the range controlling the viewable area from the delay setting.
 Example, if the delay is set to '0', and the range is set to 1.0", the viewable area is 0 to 1.0".
 Depending on the measure mode selected, the viewable range can be different from where the actual measurement occurs.
 If the measure mode is set to pulse-echo (P-E) in the above example, the range would perfectly align with where the detection was measured on the display.
-However, if echo-echo (E-E) mode was used, the measurement detection would occur outside of the viewable range.
+However, if interface-echo-echo (I-E-E) mode was used, the measurement detection would occur outside of the viewable range.
 To further explain why, pulse-echo measures from the initial pulse starting at zero, to a specific thickness or depth.
-While echo-echo measures between the first and second echo reflections.
+While Interface-echo-echo finds the end of the delay line, then measures between multiple echoes after the interface echo.
 Depending on the length of the delay line, the actual measurement could be well outside of the display range settings.